informalsystems/hermes/guide/src/documentation/rest-api.md

 *Since version 0.7.0.*

-Hermes features a built-in HTTP server which exposes information about the relayer configuration and state via a REST API.
+Hermes features a built-in HTTP server which exposes information about the configuration and state via a REST API.

 ## Table of Contents